oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 (::${t}_diag_test_list_t.count = 0) then it is not possible on that platform to run a subset of the diagnostic tests and ::${T}_DIAG_FIRST_TEST_INDEX and ::${T}_DIAG_LAST_TEST_INDEX should be used instead for the start/stop indices respectively.

+Diagnostics can only be performed at the device level.
+Using these functions with a sub-device SMI handle will return an unsupported error.

 ${"#"} <a name="sd">Sub-devices</a>
 Multi-tile devices consist of sub-devices that are arranged under a logical device, otherwise known as **tiles**.